Survey of Data-driven Newsvendor: Unified Analysis and Spectrum of Achievable Regrets: Examples of Clustered Distributions

 \section{Examples of Clustered Distributions}

-We provide a theoretical construction of a distribution whose minimum possible $\beta$ can take any value in $[0,\infty]$.
+\paragraph{Full spectrum of minimum possible $\beta$.} We provide a theoretical construction of a distribution whose minimum possible $\beta$ can take any value in $[0,\infty]$.
 For a given $q$ and $\beta$, the simplest construction is to enforce equality in \eqref{eqn:clustered}, where $a^*,\gamma$, and $\zeta$ can be set to any desired values, as long as they satisfy $\zeta\le\frac1\gamma(\min\{q,1-q\})^{\frac{1}{\beta+1}}$.
 We prove by contradiction that it is impossible to achieve a smaller $\beta$ by adjusting $\gamma$ and $\zeta$ for this type of distribution.
 For a $(\beta, \gamma, \zeta)$-clustered distribution that satisfies equality in \eqref{eqn:clustered}, we have

 Now, suppose this distribution is also a $(\beta',\gamma',\zeta')$-clustered distribution for some $\beta'<\beta$.
 Substituting \eqref{eqn:smallestBeta} into \eqref{eqn:clustered}, we obtain

 When $a\to a^*$, since $\beta-\beta'>0$, the right-hand side tends to 0, while the left-hand side remains a positive constant.
 This leads to a contradiction, and thus no smaller $\beta$ exists.